gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/src/design.md

     The data types stored in the state are those that are defined on the @gooddata/sdk-backend-spi: IDashboard, IFilterContext, IDashboardLayout etc. The data obtained from analytical backend is stored in state as-is.

 -   Commands are redux actions with a clear action type naming convention.
-They always start with `GDC.CMD.` and are followed by some meaningful command name.
+They always start with `GDC.DASHBOARD.CMD.` and are followed by some meaningful command name.
 -   Commands are created for all dashboard logic that should be publicly available